Skip to main content

 - when: "repl{{ ConfigOptionEquals `postgres_type` `external_postgres`}}"

-For more information about the syntax for template functions, see About Template Function Contexts.
+For more information about using KOTS template functions, see About Template Functions.

-The top level keys in optionalValues overwrite the top level keys in values.
+• When optionalValues.recursiveMerge is false, the top level keys in optionalValues override the top level keys in values.
+By default, optionalValues.recursiveMerge is set to false.

-In the case of a conflict where there is a matching key in optionalValues and values, the merged dataset uses the value of the key from optionalValues.
+• When optionalValues.recursiveMerge is true, all keys from values and optionalValues are included.
+In the case of a conflict where there is a matching key in optionalValues and values, KOTS uses the value of the key from optionalValues.

 namespace